adghadmin/General-Random-Number-Generator/README.md

   diagram.pdf shows a brief description of the design.

   Configuration of IP core.docx gives the configuration of the IP core used in the project.

+  The MATLAB script for validating the design has been included within the subdirectory **verif** .